gilnam74/vex-sneppet/VEX-for-artists.md

 Having 2 new points: `position  C = position  A + S`, `position  D = position  A + S + S`
 Having 3 new points: `position  C = position  A + S`, `position  D = position  A + S + S`, `position  E = position A + S + S + S`

-I can see another pattern here: `new point position = A.pos + S*(iteration number + 1)`
+**I can see another pattern here: `new point position = position  A + S*(iteration number + 1)`**

-Now, knowing all dependencies it is easy to implement this formula of a new point pisition in VEX:
+Now, when we have a formula to calculate the new points coordinates, it is easy to implement it in VEX:
 ```C
 vector anchor_a = point(0, "P", 0);
 vector anchor_b = point(0, "P", 1);